jlelong/LaTeX-Workshop-wiki/Snippets.md

 For instance, typing `SSE` + `TAB` expands to `\section{}` with the cursor inside the brackets.

+### Selecting a whole section

+The current section along with all its subsections can be selected by calling the command `latex-workshop.select-section`.
+Repeated calls ends in expanding the selection in two ways:

+- First, outer sections are selected
+- If there is not outer section, the selection is expanded upwards be selection the previous section.

 ### Promoting/demoting sectioning levels

 Adjusting sectioning levels can be done by calling one of the two commands `latex-workshop.promote-sectioning` and `latex-workshop.demote-sectioning` from the _Command Palette_.